Updated: Dec 3, 2021

 Lex Saxonum Law 21 (circa 782 AD): “If anyone shall have made a vow at springs or trees (outdoors) or groves (outdoors), or shall have made any offerings after the manner of the Heathen (outdoors) and shall have partaken of a repast in honor of the demons, if he shall be a noble 60 solidi, if a freeman 30, if a litus 15.
 If, indeed they have not the means of paying at once, they shall be given into the service of the church until the solidi are paid.”
 PS- This passage also shows that Christians did believe that the Heathen Gods existed, but they called them “demons”.
 Please keep in mind too, this passage shows that Heathen offerings were left OUTDOORS, where Heathen ritual was done.
 I can show MANY MANY more historical quotes showing Heathen ritual outdoors, but for brevity, lets not make this blog article the length of the Bible or War & Peace (Tolstoy).
 PS- Ash and Oak trees reign supreme in historical Germanic and Scandinavian Heathenry.
-There is zero mention of any ritual being done with pine trees.
+There is zero mention of any ritual being done with pine trees, or evergreen trees.
 However, we do have sources that Donar's Oak was in fact an Oak tree (obviously), and we do have Scandinavian sources showing the sacredness of the Ash (with Odin and Spears).
-The only thing sacred trees were decorated with, if we were to believe historical sources, were blood and sacrifices.
+The only thing sacred trees were decorated with, if we were to believe historical sources, were blood from blots.
 The complete silence of pine trees and evergreen in Christian worship until the 17th century, is pretty astonishing, if this was something continued from Heathen times.
 Also, every modern movement of "neo-paganism" claims the church stole xmas traditions from their historical paganism.
 All seem to want to state Xmas and Easter was stolen from them.
 It just goes to show how much modern pagans want things from the church to be founded in their historical past.
 Sound scholastic research should start with the historical religion itself.
 Do the Eddas, Sagas, and other historical sources show pine tree decortaing in historical Germanic/Scandinavian Heathenry?
 The answer is a resounding "no!"

 The Origin of the Xmas Tree